 If you’re not familiar with this policy, expect Chase to decline your application if you have either opened or been listed as an authorized user for at least 5 credit cards in the last 24 months.

 If you need a business credit card for travel, you will need to apply for a non-Chase business credit card.
-It appears that Chase applies the 5/24 rule to all Ink and branded airline and hotel travel credit cards.
+It appears that Chase applies the 5/24 rule to all credit cards.

 Qualify for the Chase Ink Business Preferred Signup Bonus

-You qualify for the Ink Business Preferred℠ Credit Card bonus offer as long as you spend $5,000 in the first 3 months of account opening.
-This is one of the best credit card signup bonus 2019 offers available.
+You can qualify for the Ink Business Preferred® Credit Card bonus offer as long as you spend $15,000 in the first 3 months of account opening.
+This is one of the best credit card signup bonus offers available.

 It doesn’t appear that currently owning another Ink business credit card excludes you from this bonus.
 If you are a returning Ink Business Preferred cardmember, it can be worth asking a Chase representative if you qualify for a second bonus before applying.